PostHog/posthog-android/USAGE.md

 />
 ```

-Currently, this isn't supported if using Jetpack Compose views, We're investigating this issue.
+Currently masking and redacting isn't supported if using Jetpack Compose views, We're investigating this issue.

 Add the `PostHogOkHttpInterceptor` to your `OkHttpClient` to capture network requests.